MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 ## Step 1: PYNQ installation

-To install PYNQ on a Kria board you can simply use the provided PRM package with the follwing command:
+To install PYNQ you can simply use the provided PRM package with the follwing command:
 ```bash
 dnf install pynq-2.7-1.fc30.noarch.rpm
 ```